dazoliveira/star-wars-challenge/README.md

 ### Installing

 * Clone this repository into your local repository
-* Enter into the project repository and run `yarn` to install all dependecies
+* Enter into the project repository and run `yarn` to install all dependencies

 ```
 yarn